No products in the cart.

 5. Mirror Therapy

 Finally, tabletop mirror therapy is a great way to recover from hand paralysis after stroke.
-It involves placing a mirror over your affected hand and doing hand therapy exercises with your non-affected hand.
-This “tricks” your brain into thinking that you’re moving your affected hand and helps rewire the brain.
+This treatment involves placing a mirror over your affected hand and doing hand therapy exercises with yourunaffected hand.

 We have also heard a unique hand paralysis story where a woman combined mirror therapy with passive exercise to help her husband regain movement in his paralyzed hand after stroke.
-It just goes to show that there’s hope when you get creative and try different approaches.
+This is an excellent example of the positive changes that can happen when you get creative and try different approaches to rehab.

 The Search for Effective Stroke Paralysis Treatments